The hallucinogenic vampire cinema of French cinema’s most underrated fantastic film director.

 That said, this is still often remarkable – it’s utterly gorgeous and its world of hyper-unreality is as pronounced as in any of Rollin’s other works.
 As an existential search for the forgotten, and an other-worldly love story to boot, it remains as far from traditional horror as you can get, something that makes the occasional exploitation scene (a surprisingly strong female masturbation scene; a few splashily bloody killings) seem almost jarring in their incongruity.
 Rollin would learn to combine the graphic gore and explicit sexual requirements of the new era more effectively into his narratives as time went on – Fascination and The Living Dead Girl being great cases in point – but here these scenes feel out of place.

-The films made during the first five years of Rollin’s career are, however, as fresh and unique today as they were when first made; perhaps even more so given the tedious conformity and elevated pretensions of modern horror.
+The vampire films of Jean Rollin are as fresh and unique today as they were when first made; perhaps even more so given the tedious conformity and elevated pretensions of modern horror.
 That Rollin is still not recognised by many genre fans is a genuine shame, though not exactly a surprise – work this singular is never going to appeal to everyone.
 For those who enjoy films that are almost pure cinema though, there is much to enjoy in these movies.

 Help support The Reprobate: